 - Employees will feel less financial stress, more easily reach financial goals, and be able to save for retirement.

-Payments, up to $5,250 annually, are tax-advantaged within the context of an Education Assistance Program (EAP), meaning they do not qualify as taxable income to the employee nor as a taxable expenditure to the employer.
+- Payments, up to $5,250 annually, are tax-free within the context of an Education Assistance Program (EAP), meaning they do not qualify as taxable income to the employee nor as a taxable expenditure to the employer.

 Aren’t student loan payments currently on hold?

 Yes, student loan payments on most federal loans have been on pause since March 2020.
-The payment suspension was implemented through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and three consecutive Executive Orders.
-The most recent order extends the payment freeze through January 31, 2022.
+The payment suspension was implemented through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and extended through multiple executive actions.
+The most recent order extends the payment freeze through Dec.
+31, 2022.
 Additionally, most of the affected student loans have a temporary 0% interest rate.

 Why make payments if they've been suspended?